skrey/yellow-extensions/plugins/commandline/README.md

 Commandline plugin 0.6.1
 ========================
-Execute commands in a terminal window.
+Run commands in a terminal window.

 How do I install this?
 ----------------------